rizvan555/rizvan555/README.md

 ### Hi, nice that you are on my profile

-I'm Rizvan Karimov and I'm a junior frontend web developer 👨‍💻.
+I'm Rizvan Karimov and I'm a frontend web developer 👨‍💻.
 In my code I pay attention to efficiency, effectiveness and readability.
 Punctuality is my main priority.

 ## I'm a FrontEnd Developer